7022Andre/bloc-chat/README.md

-# BlocChat Angular
+# BlocChat AngularJS
-Real-time chat application using AngularJS and Firebase.
+A simple real-time chat application using AngularJS and Firebase.

 ## Summary